xfortisfye/GCCF/07-lab.md

 ### Create the tagged firewall rule
 Create a firewall rule that applies to VM instances with the web-server network tag.

-1. In the Console, navigate to Navigation menu (mainmenu.png) > VPC network > Firewall.
+1. In the Console, navigate to Navigation Menu > VPC network > Firewall.

 2. Notice the default-allow-internal firewall rule.

 > The default-allow-internal firewall rule allows traffic on all protocols/ports within the default network.
 You want to create a firewall rule to allow traffic from outside this network to only the blue server, by using the network tag web-server.

-Click Create Firewall Rule.
+3. Click Create Firewall Rule.

 4. Set the following values, leave all other values at their defaults and click Create: